Policy of Thoughts: Scaling Test-Time Training for LLM Reasoning via Online Policy Evolution: Methodology: Policy of Thoughts (PoT)

 \subsection{Problem Formulation: Reasoning as Online Adaptation}

-We formalize the problem-solving process as a \textbf{finite-horizon online MDP} $(\mathcal{S}, \mathcal{A}, \mathcal{T}, \mathcal{R})$.
-Unlike static paradigms that rely on a fixed policy, PoT seeks to evolve an instance-specific policy $\pi_{\theta, \phi}$ within a single reasoning episode, where $\theta$ represents the frozen pre-trained weights and $\phi$ denotes a \textbf{transient adapter}.
+We formulate problem solving as a \textbf{finite-horizon Markov Decision Process (MDP)} $(\mathcal{S}, \mathcal{A}, \mathcal{T}, \mathcal{R})$.
+Unlike static paradigms with a fixed policy, PoT adapts an instance-specific policy $\pi_{\theta,\phi}$ within a single reasoning episode, where $\theta$ denotes frozen pre-trained weights and $\phi$ a \textbf{transient adapter}.